andredias/rst2html5/README.txt

 =========

 rst2html5 generates (X)HTML5 documents from standalone reStructuredText sources.
-It is a complete rewrite of the docutils' rst2html and uses new HTML5 constructs as
+It is a complete rewrite of the docutils' rst2html and uses new HTML5 constructs such as
 <section> and <aside>.

 Usage